kkayhan/hackaton_l2dci/README.md

 # For SROS
 /show router bgp summary
 ```

 **Check whether the routing tables have the system IP of VxLAN tunnel endpoints.
 (Leaf and PE)**

-**What is the next hop address that leaf11 follows to go to PE2 and vice versa?**

-**What is the next hop address that leaf21 follows to go to PE1 and vice versa?**

 ```
 # For SRLinux
 /show network-instance default route-table
 ```
 ```
 # For SROS IPv4
 /show router route-table ipv4